-The Company will bear the expense of the solicitation of proxies for the Meeting, including the cost of preparing, printing and distributing the Notice and, if requested, this Proxy Statement, the accompanying Notice of Annual Meeting of Stockholders, the proxy card, and the Annual Report, which consists of the Company's 2017 Form 10-K.
+The Company will bear the expense of the solicitation of proxies for the Meeting, including the cost of preparing, printing and distributing the Notice and, if requested, this Proxy Statement, the accompanying Notice of Annual Meeting of Stockholders, the proxy card, and the Annual Report, which consists of the Company's 2019 Form 10-K.

 In addition to the solicitation of proxies by mail or e-mail, proxies may be solicited in person and by telephone or facsimile transmission by Directors and officers of the Company, or certain employees of and affiliates of the Company's investment adviser without special compensation therefor.
-The Company has also retained AST Fund Solutions, LLC to assist in the solicitation of proxies for a base fee of approximately [], plus additional fees per contact with stockholders and for reimbursement of reasonable out-of-pocket expenses.
+The Company has also retained Broadridge Investor Communication Solutions, Inc. ("Broadridge") to assist in the distribution of the Company's proxy materials and the solicitation and tabulation of proxies.
+The cost of Broadridge's services with respect to the Company is estimated to be approximately \$19,000 plus reasonable out-of-pocket expenses.